 Replacement parts may be ordered from the manufacturer, authorized service agencies or distributors.
 When ordering parts be sure to have the complete water heater Model Number, Serial Number and Series Number available.
 This information can be found on the rating label affixed to the water heater.

-Refer to the parts list included with the water heater from the factory for more information or call the parts department or technical support phone number listed on the back cover of this manual for further assistance.
+Refer to the parts list included with the water heater from the factory for more information or contact Technical Support for assistance.
+See the contact information label on the water heater.

 FAULT AND ALERT CONDITIONS

 FAULT CONDITIONS